suggap

 Sankofa

-Sankofa (Amharic: ሳንኮፋ) is a 1993 Ethiopian-produced drama film directed by Haile Gerima centered on the Atlantic slave trade.
+Sankofa (Amharic: ሳንኮፋ) is a 1993 Ethiopian-produced drama film written and directed by Haile Gerima that is centered on the Atlantic slave trade.
 The storyline features Oyafunmike Ogunlano, Kofi Ghanaba, Mutabaruka, Alexandra Duah, and Afemo Omilami.
-The word Sankofa derives its meaning from the Ghanaian Akan language which means to "go back, look for, and gain wisdom, power and hope," according to Dr. Anna Julia Cooper.
-The word Sankofa stresses the importance of one not drifting too far away from one's past in order to progress in the future.
-In the film, Sankofa is depicted by a bird and the chants and drumming of a Divine Drummer.
-Gerima's film showed the importance of not having people of African descent drift far away from their African roots.
-Gerima used the journey of the character Mona to show how the African perception of identity included recognizing one's roots and "returning to one’s source" (Gerima).
+The word Sankofa is derived from the Akan language of Ghana and means to "go back, look for, and gain wisdom, power and hope," according to Dr. Anna Julia Cooper.
+The word 'Sankofa' stresses the importance of one not drifting too far away from one's past in order to progress in the future.

 Plot

-The film starts off with an elderly Divine Drummer, Sankofa (played by Kofi Ghanaba), playing Fontomfrom drums chanting the phrase "Lingering spirit of the dead, rise up."
-This is his form of communication with the ancestors of the African land, specifically Ghana.
-His drumming is essential in bringing the spirit of his ancestors, who died during the Maafa back home.
-The story then goes on to show Mona (Oyafunmike Ogunlano), a contemporary African-American model in a photo session on the coast of Ghana.
+The film opens with an elderly Divine Drummer, Sankofa (played by Kofi Ghanaba), playing Fontomfrom drums and chanting the phrase, "Lingering spirit of the dead, rise up."
+That is his form of communication with the ancestors of the African lands, specifically Ghana.
+His drumming is essential in drawing forth the spirit of his ancestors, who died during the Maafa back home.
+The story proceeds to show Mona (Oyafunmike Ogunlano), a contemporary African-American model, in a photo session on the coast of Ghana.